 The Architectural Digest have also written a great article with a few creative ideas to get you thinking about photo displays in your home.

 Go for a display that matches the style and decor of your home and think about how you can rotate some of your photos to keep it looking fresh.

 4. Keep your precious photos safe

-5. Nothing beats holding a photo in your hand or viewing a print on display
+5. Nothing beats holding a print in your hand

 Instagram images are disposable – view, swipe, repeat.
 We’re bombarded with images everywhere we go!
 It’s estimated that 1.2 trillion photos were taken in 2018 – that’s a lot of hard drive space.
 I wonder how many of the 1.2 trillion are looked at more than once!

 I recently went to see the Don McCullin exhibition at Tate Britain.
 Don McCullin’s photos are powerful.
 Many were taken during his time as a press photographer around the world.
 His images aren’t for the feint hearted, but his commentary is compassionate and compelling.
 His photographs are taken with a film camera, mainly in black and white and printed large.
 They draw you in and capture such a breadth of human emotions, though his skill at playing with light and capturing the moment.

 I’m not suggesting your family photos will create the same reaction, but you will view prints of your family photos in a different way.
 They will pull you in and take you back to a place, when you least expect it.

 One of my favourite photographers on You Tube is Sean Tucker.
 He recently posted a video titled The Legacy of Your Photography Sean talks to his grandad and they look at his photo prints taken during his time in the navy.
 He articulates so clearly the power of a printed photograph and how it can form part of your legacy.